-Written and Informed Consent: Prior to the commencement of assessment procedures or engagement in experimental treatments you will be required to sign a study consent form (provided with the participant information sheet).
+Written and Informed Consent: Prior to the commencement of assessment procedures or engagement in experimental treatments you will be asked to sign a study consent form (provided with the participant information sheet).
 This consent form ensures that you have read and understand the requirements of the research project.

 Eligibility: If you have been contacted via the SPIN Observational Study, your eligibility for the study will have been confirmed prior to the study team contacting you.
 However, if you are not part of the SPIN Observational Study, you will need to complete a screening process over the phone to confirm your eligibility.
 You will be asked to provide verbal consent prior to undertaking the assessments during the screening call.
-The screening process includes a cognitive assessment, cardiopulmonary exercise test (environmental enrichment group) and several questionnaires asking about your clinical condition and capacity to undertake the intervention.
+The screening process includes a cognitive assessment, approval from a medical professional to complete the prescribed exercise and several questionnaires asking about your clinical condition and capacity to undertake the intervention.
 This screening call is expected to take 30 minutes and we will contact you within a week following this call to discuss your eligibility for inclusion in the study.
-You will also be asked to provide a letter from your doctor regarding your capacity to safely engage in the study interventions.
 Many studies have strict inclusion criteria that need to be met to ensure study integrity.
 If you are not deemed eligible for the study, we will provide you with information on future studies and details on the outcomes of the study if you so wish.
 If you are deemed eligible for the study, you will be required to provide written consent upon enrolment into the study.
 Importantly, by signing the attached consent form, you are consenting to the inclusion of your screening data in the study.